 - Eviction Turn Over Fee: $200

-- Occupancy Violation: $65 per day (This includes not having the key returned by 5PM at the end of the lease)
+- Occupancy Violation: $65 per day (Example is, but not limited, to unauthorized tenants or subleasing.
+This includes not having the key returned by 5PM at the end of the lease)

 - Holdover Fee: 5% of Rent Per Day

-- Lost House or Mail Key: $30 per key plus rekey
+- Lost House or Mail Key: Cost of key plus labor charges

 - Garage Remote: $100 Each